G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 </alert-element>

 10\.
 Choose how to organize the storage: put logs of all CDN resources into one folder or use separate folders for each CDN resource.
-Then specify a folder name.
+Then, specify a folder name.
 If you specify a non-existent folder, logs will be exported to a root folder.

 11\.
 (Optional) Specify the folder name where logs will be stored.
 If you specify a non-existent folder, logs will be exported to a root folder.
 For Gcore SFTP storage, you can only specify the default **htdocs** folder.